Loopsyded/Loopsyded.github.io/_posts/2019-12-18-Digestive-Systems.md

+---
+layout: post
+title: Digestive System
+categories: [Biology, Notes]
+---
 # Digestive System - b20
-#school/Biology
 - - - -
 ##### chapter 12
 - - - -
 ### Digestion
 * The process in which food is broken down, nutrients are absorbed, and wastes eliminated (different from excretion) is called digestion and occurs in the digestive system.

 * The four stages of digestion are:
 	1. Ingesting
 	2. Digesting
 	3. Absorbing